Sociodemographic Bias in Language Models: A Survey and Forward Path: Categories of Work on Bias in LMs

+In these approaches, models are prompted through a set of pre-defined templates, or patterns, that capture specific types of bias or stereotypes.
+The templates contain slots that are filled through selection from a set of pre-defined demographic target terms during evaluation.
+For instance, a template could be "A <PERSON> is walking" where <PERSON> is systematically substituted with names associated with different demographic groups.
+By analyzing the differences in the model's responses to these substitutions, the presence and degree of bias can be measured.

+\citet{prabhakaran_perturbation_2019} generated templates for toxicity detection, and proposed metrics based on performance differences for target groups. \citet{smith-etal-2022-im} introduces a holistic dataset, measuring bias across a dozen social demographic axes. \citet{webster_measuring_2021} defined fourteen templates to determine gender identity bias. \citet{felkner-etal-2023-winoqueer} created a dataset of 45,540 sentences using 11 templates for measuring anti-LGBTQ+ bias in LMs. \citet{gupta2023calm} focused on creating a robust dataset and generated 224 templates from diverse domains across 3 tasks. \citet{an-etal-2023-sodapop, parrish-etal-2022-bbq, li_unqovering_2020} proposed question-answering datasets to measure demographic bias.
+In contrast to performance-based metrics (\textit{Q3}), these approaches are primarily concerned with representational harms, which occur when certain groups are depicted stereotypically or inaccurately.

-\paragraph{Counterfactual-based methods.} Several works aim to make template-based approaches more rigorous, inspired by a consideration of causality.
-The intuition is that models can be tested using attributes of individuals that should have no (causal) effect on the probability of model outputs, (\textit{protected} attributes).
-Specifically, "a decision is fair towards an individual if it is the same in (a) the actual world and (b) a counterfactual world where the individual belonged to a different demographic group."
+\paragraph{Counterfactual-based methods.} Several works aim to make template-based approaches more rigorous by examining how changing irrelevant attributes, known as protected attributes, affects model predictions.
+Specifically, ``a decision is fair towards an individual if it is the same in (a) the actual world and (b) a counterfactual world where the individual belongs to a different social group.''

-These approaches generate counterfactuals by changing protected attributes in the testing examples and measuring the impact on model performance.
-They give a better understanding of which attributes influence model behavior \cite{garg_counterfactual_2019, kusner_counterfactual_2018}. \citet{huang_reducing_2020} created counterfactuals on testing dataset and quantified sentiment bias as Wasserstein-1 distance between the original and counterfactual dataset.
-They showed that generative LLMs like GPT-2 \cite{radford2019language} tend to generate continuations with more positive sentiment for ``baker'', and more negative sentiment with ``accountant'' as the occupation. \citet{gardner-etal-2020-evaluating} created contrast sets by generating counterfactuals for ten NLP datasets and showed that model performance drops significantly on counterfactuals. \cite{helm_evaluation_2022} perturb existing test examples by substituting terms related to a particular demographic group by other groups and measuring change in performance.
+Counterfactual methods alter these protected attributes in test examples to identify attributes that significantly affect model decisions \cite{garg_counterfactual_2019, kusner_counterfactual_2018}. \citet{huang_reducing_2020} created counterfactuals for a test dataset and found that generative LLMs like GPT-2 \cite{radford2019language} tend to generate continuations with more positive sentiment for ``baker'', and more negative sentiment for ``accountant'' as the occupation. \citet{gardner-etal-2020-evaluating} created contrast sets by generating counterfactuals for ten NLP datasets and showed that model performance drops significantly on counterfactuals. \citet{helm_evaluation_2022} substituted terms linked to specific demographic groups in the test set, examining the impact on model accuracy.